PatMulvihill/WavePartialDeconstruction/README.md

 # Wave Partial Deconstruction

-###Summary:

-This app renders graphs based on user input.
+### Summary:

+This app renders three waves in a d3.js grid.
+The first two waves are user-defined using amplitude and frequency inputs.
+The third is a construction or deconstruction of these two waves based on their interference.
+I built this app to test out d3.js' graphing capabilities and to practice writing javascript.

-###To run:
+### To run:

-First make sure everything is installed correctly:
+First, make sure everything is installed correctly:

 `npm install`